kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ## jatos.js variables

+You can call any of these variables below at any point in your HTML file after `jatos.onload()` is done.
+Most variables are meant to be read and not to be written into.

 ### IDs

-You can call any of these variables below at any point in your HTML file after `jatos.onload()` is done.
 All those IDs are generated and stored by JATOS. jatos.js automatically sets these variables with the corresponding values if you included the `jatos.onLoad()` callback function at the beginning of your JavaScript.

 * `jatos.studyId` - ID of the study which is currently running.
 All the study properties are associated with this ID.
 * `jatos.componentId` - ID of the component which is currently running.
 All the component properties are associated with this ID.